atomaszewicz/Bond/RStudio/Analysis.md

 ```
 ![avg_rating_plot](https://github.com/atomaszewicz/Bond/blob/master/RStudio/Plots/avg_rating.png?raw=TRUE)

-The average for all the Bond films, based on the 4 metrics of choice is 71% which translates to a 3.5/5 star rating or in American Colleges, a C- or 1.67/4.00 GPA.
+The average for all the Bond films, based on the 4 metrics of choice is 71% which translates to a 3.5/5 star rating.
 This is not a great score, but then again the Bond films aren't necessarily great 'films'.
 They're B-movies at heart, not high art.
 What they're going for is a compelling cinematic adventure with an invincible super spy at the helm, and at this they excel.
 Anyways, back to those ratings.

-It seems that Rotten Tomatoe users think lower of these films than users do critics, with the average user rating being 9% less than the critic ratings.
-This is an interesting result because in an intuitive sense I expected critics to be more ... critical of movies than your average Joe Rotten Tomatoes.
+It seems that Rotten Tomatoe users think lower of these films than users do critics, with the average user rating being 10% less (7 percentage-points less) than the critic ratings.
+This is an interesting result because in an intuitive sense I expected critics to be more, well, critical of movies than your average Joe Rotten Tomatoe.
 This theory is reinforced by a FiveThirtyEight [article](https://fivethirtyeight.com/features/fandango-movies-ratings/) where they compare online movie ratings for ~200 titles.
 In this article Rotten Tomatoes user ratings were on average 19% higher <sup>[1]</sup> than Rotten Tomatoes critic scores.
 On the other hand, critics probably better understand the place of the James Bond movies while our average theater-goer is keeping their score of Citizen Kane or Lawrence of Arabia in mind when they pencil in their rating for the 007 films.

 Now let's see how individual films were rated.
 First let's look at the max and min scores.